whofeeddrogon/Digital-Calculator/README.md

 ![Circuit Overview](./Circuit_Overview.png)

 ## About the Project
 This project is a **digital design** study.
 The goal is to design and simulate a simplified electronic calculator capable of performing 4 arithmetic operations (addition, subtraction, multiplication, and division) with operands limited to 4-digit decimal integers.
-The project incorporates digital design components such as a 7-segment hex display, registers, RS latches, multiplexers, priority encodes, three-state buffers and numerous logic gates.
+The project incorporates digital design components such as a 7-segment hex displays, registers, RS latches, multiplexers, priority encodes, three-state buffers and numerous logic gates.

 ## Requirements
 To run the project, the following software must be installed: